CHERTS/ocserv_docker/README.md

 docker exec -ti ocserv ocpasswd -c /etc/ocserv/ocpasswd -d test
 ```

-The above command will delete the default user `test`, if you start the instance without using environment variable `NO_TEST_USER`.
+The above command will delete the default user `test`, if you start the instance without using environment variable `HC_NO_TEST_USER`.

 #### Change password